scicloj/kindly-render/README.md

 * `to-scittle-reagent`

 The main entry point for each is `render`.

-So when making a PDF from HTML, users would call `to-hiccup/render` and get an image, but when making a rich web page they might call `to-hiccup-js/render` and get the JavaScript enhanced HTML instead.
+When making a PDF from HTML, users would call `to-hiccup/render` and get an image, but when making a rich web page they might call `to-hiccup-js/render` and get the JavaScript enhanced HTML instead.

-`render` first uses `kindly-advice` to ensure that the input `note` has a completed value, and has been checked for `kindly` annotations as metadata.
+`render` calls `kindly-advice/advise` which ensures that the input `note` has a completed value.
+Completion means that if `note` only contained a `:form`, that form would be evaluated to produce a value and added as `:value`.
+Furthermore, both the form and value are checked for kindly annotations as metadata, or the kind may be inferred.
 At this point the `note` will contain a key `:kind` which indicates the visualization requested (if any).

-The completed note is then passed to `render-advice` which is a multimethod that dispatches on the `:kind` to produce the target output.
+The completed note is passed to `render-advice` which is a multimethod that dispatches on the `:kind` to produce the target output.

 ### A multi-method per target